|A flock of clergy in red stoles|

 |The Rev. Canon |

-Lisa Churchill was installed as the new head verger in July 2013.
+Lisa Churchill was installed as the new head verger in July 2013, and made Canon Verger in 2017.
 She now has truly worn everything worn by a layperson on the altar!

 Read more at this glossary of vestments.